About the Organization

 Secretary

-Ben Stanfield The secretary shall be responsible for keeping membership records including membership and board meeting actions and petitions, sending out meeting announcements, posting and distributing copies of minutes and the agenda to the membership, assuring that corporate records are maintained, and serving all other duties of a Secretary as required by law or custom.
+The secretary is responsible for keeping membership records including membership and board meeting actions and petitions, sending out meeting announcements, posting and distributing copies of minutes and the agenda to the membership, assuring that corporate records are maintained, and serving all other duties of a Secretary as required by law or custom.

 Treasurer

-Tim Collins The treasurer is a custodian of corporate funds, collects dues, makes a financial report for each meeting, assists in the preparation of the budget, develops fundraising plans, makes financial information available to members and the public, and serves all other duties of a Secretary as required by law or custom.
+The treasurer is the custodian of corporate funds, collects dues, makes a financial report for each meeting, assists in the preparation of the budget, develops fundraising plans, makes financial information available to members and the public, and serves all other duties of a Treasurer as required by law or custom.